 - Look at the middle point of the array.

-- Since the value at the middle point is less than 68, we search only in the upper half of the array.
+- Since the value at the middle point is less than 68, we search only in the upper half.

-- ► We have halved our search space.
+- We have halved our search space.

+- We recursively half the space.

 A better search